 Now, with New Year’s Eve just a few days away, it’s great time to revisit all these articles.
 As usual, click the titles to read more about the games.

 One of the first rally games that could be considered a “simulation” came in 1998 and bore the name of rally legend Colin McRae.
 It was a huge hit for its creator, the Codemasters studio, and continued until 2007, when it was replaced with a new series called DiRT – which we’ll be covering in some future articles.

 While Colin McRae Rally was made better and better by its parent studio, which released new instalments every few years, the route Richard Burns Rally took to greatness was much more difficult – and more interesting.
 Over the years, the gamer community completely transformed the game, adding new tracks, new cars, new gameplay modes including multiplayer and even reworking the physical model – and the work still continues!

 The official videogame of WRC was only available on consoles for many years and it took until 2010 before it was made available to PC gamers.
 Still, it was interesting in many ways, including a set of manufacturer-designed concepts in its second instalment, the most popular of which was a modified ŠKODA OCTAVIA WRC.
-The latest part of the series was released last year and the development still continues.
+The latest part of the series was released last year and development still continues.

 And to finish our list on a lighter note, we include a game that’s more about fun than realism.
 Sometimes, you may feel that all that chasing for seconds, perfect lines through corners, hitting apexes and listening to your co-driver can be a bit tiring.
-So, what about taking an old American car and just run away from the police?
+So, what about taking an old American car and just running away from the police?